 Some people talk about rockeries and others about rock gardens.
 Is there really any difference between them?

-Rockeries or rock gardens are constructed from rocks and boulders of various shapes and sizes surrounding pockets of soil.
-They can be rocks from the area, rocks that have been specially quarried (they should be allowed to weather), or artificial rocks, which are becoming increasingly popular.
+Rockeries or rock gardens are constructed from stones and boulders of various shapes and sizes surrounding pockets of soil.
+They can be rocks from the area, rocks that have been specially quarried (they should be allowed to weather), or they can be artificial, which are becoming increasingly popular.

-A rockery is ideal for a sloping site, where it can be used to form retaining walls between level areas of ground, as well as for growing suitable plants – such as succulents and other plants which require good drainage.
+A rockery is ideal for a sloping site, where it can be used to form retaining walls between level areas of ground, as well as for growing plants suitable for a rock garden — such as succulents and other plants which require good drainage.

 It is not so well suited to a flat site, where it often looks artificial.
 Rock gardens or rockeries can range in size from a few carefully placed rocks and boulders to large and elaborate constructions which may include waterfalls and pools, or it could simply be a raised rock garden bed.

-In modern landscaping, rocks are sometimes used more for their individual beauty than as a means of holding together pockets of soil.
-In this type of rock garden, rocks, or large boulders are strategically placed as focal points, like sculptures, with a few handsomely shaped plants growing near them.
+In modern landscape design, rocks are sometimes used more for their individual beauty than as a means of holding together pockets of soil.
+In this type of small rock garden, rocks, or large boulders are strategically placed as focal points, like sculptures, with a few handsomely shaped plants growing near them.

 I want to build a rockery because my garden is rather flat and uninteresting.
 Where should it be placed?

-The best site in a small garden is often somewhere on the boundary, where it will give height to the garden and make it look larger.
+The best site in a small garden is often somewhere on the boundary, where it will give height to the garden and make the yard look larger.
 An especially good and natural-looking site is across a corner, with the highest tier at the middle point.

 Plant bushes at the top so that you can imagine that the ground slopes away behind.

-Although most gardeners tend to place a rock garden in a sunny position, this is not essential.
+Although most gardeners tend to build a rock garden in a sunny position, this is not essential.

-It is true that the widest range of plants suited to a rockery do need plenty of sun, but there are also many shade-loving plants which can be grown.
+It is true that the widest range of suitable rock garden plants do need plenty of sun, but there are also many shade-loving plants which can be grown.
 So build your rock garden where it will look the most attractive.

 What Is the Ideal Shape or Size for a Rock Garden?